 In other to expand her territory Carmilla will need an army, but to get the army she wants, Carmilla needs Hector to forge her night creatures who will bolster her forces.

-Worst of all, whenever Hector forges a night creature, they are loyal to him and only follow his orders.
-And after beating him to a pulp and throwing him into a dungeon, Hector has no intention of helping Carmilla.
+Worst of all, whenever Hector forges a night creature, they are loyal to him and will only follow his orders.
+And after beating him to a pulp and throwing him into a dungeon, Hector understandably has no intention of helping Carmilla with her plans.

 The red-haired vampire takes a liking to Hector and tries to make his stay in Styria more pleasant.